William Blake was an artist, illustrator and poet in the Eighteenth/Nineteenth Centuries

 1821: William Blake moves to No 3, Fountain Court, The Strand.

-1823: Has his life mask taken by James Deville.
+1823: Has his life mask taken by James Deville on 1st August.
 Linnell commissions illustrations to the “Book of Job”.

 1824: Linnell commissions him to illustrate Dante’s “Divine Comedy”.